marta-rakowska/qa_manual_challenge/README.md

 ### Subtask 4️⃣

-The goal of this task was to perform exploratory testing of the Scouts Panel web application using testing tours.
+The goal of this task was to perform exploratory testing of the Scouts Panel web application using testing tours approach.

 Tour testing is a structred approach to exploratory testing, where an exploration of a product is organised around a specific theme or feature.